Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

-.05in This finishes the analysis that there is some $X$ non separated from $\wls(\delta_0)$ contained in the boundary of $R$.
+.05in This finishes the analysis that there is an $X$ non separated from $\wls(\delta_0)$ contained in the boundary of $R$.
 The same happens if there is $X$ non separated from $\wls(\delta_1)$ contained in the boundary of $R$.
 Notice that in either case there is no $Y$ unstable entirely contained in $\partial R$, so that $Y$ is non separated from either $\wlu(\delta_0)$ or $\wlu(\delta_1)$.
 Switching the roles of stable and unstable this also deals with the case that there is $Y$ unstable non separated from $\wlu(\delta_0)$ or $\wlu(\delta_1)$ contained in $\partial R$.
 In this case there is no other stable leaf in the boundary of $R$.
+This is equivalent to $I^u_k$ increasing.
 In addition $\delta_0, \delta_1$ are connected by either a chain of lozenges or a lozenge and an even number of $(1,3)$ ideal quadrilaterals, all intersecting a common unstable leaf.

 Finally we are left with the case that there is no other stable, or unstable leaf in $\partial R$.
 In this case the same analysis as above shows that $\wls(\delta_0)$ makes a perfect fit with $\wlu(\delta_1)$ and $\wlu(\delta_0)$ makes a perfect fit with $\wls(\delta_1)$.
 In other words $\delta_0, \delta_1$ are the corners of a lozenge.